juanse77/EdgeLocator/README.md

 The first step in the algorithm is to transform the image into black and white.
 With the black and white image, the edges are detected at the pixel level, for which the Sobel filters are used.
 With the Sobel filters we obtain the partial derivatives, and with them the matrix of the gradient vectors of all the pixels of the image.
 Finally, in this first step, the gradient modulus of each pixel is used to detect all pixels that have a value greater than a certain threshold and that are also maximums between their nearby pixels.

-To detect the traces at sub-pixel level, a system of windows has been devised that covers the proximal areas of each edge pixel, so that, taking the color intensity values ​​of the window pixels at the ends furthest from the edge portion, we can perform the calculations that will finally allow we to draw the solid lines through each edge pixel.
+To detect the traces at sub-pixel level, a system of windows has been devised that covers the proximal areas of each edge pixel, so that, taking the color intensity values ​​of the window pixels at the ends furthest from the edge portion, we can perform the calculations that will finally allow us to draw the lines through each edge pixel.

 We can divide the explanation of the method into three levels of complexity: a first basic approach on which the technique is based, which will subsequently be perfected, in which fixed-size windows are used; a second approach where fixed-size windows are still used, but this time a Gaussian filter is applied to the image first; and a third approach that uses floating windows of variable size for detection of very close edges.